George A. Malcolm: Personal life

 In 1932 at age 51, long-time bachelor Malcolm married Lucille Margaret Wolf, age 27, on December 13, 1932.
 Lucille detailed their ship-board courtship and "her front row seat to history" during their nearly 30-year marriage in her memoir, My Touch of the Elephant, made publicly available for the first time in 2020.

-Their only daughter, Mary MacKenzie Malcolm Leydorf, was born of November 14, 1934, and died in 2013 at the age of 79 after a distinguished career as a doctor.
+They had a daughter, Mary MacKenzie Malcolm Leydorf, was born of November 14, 1934.

 Malcolm was a godfather to Ameurfina Melencio-Herrera who, in 1979, became the second woman to be appointed to the Supreme Court.